soxueren/atsd/administration/monitoring-metrics/ingestion-statistics.md

-# Monitoring Metrics : Ingestion Statistics
+# Monitoring metrics : Ingestion Statistics

 ATSD ingestion statistics can be viewed directly from the UI, under